minakamoto/pcshscr2023/docs/webapp/teachers/2nd.md

 npx create-next-app .
 ```

+When the message `OK to proceed? (y)` appears, enter `y`.

 When you run the above commands, you will be asked a question at the command prompt.
-Answer the questions as follows
+Answer the questions as follows(You can change your answer with the left and right arrow keys.)

 ```sh
 ✔ Would you like to use TypeScript? … Yes